 Did you know that oranges are a hybrid of the mandarin and pomelo fruits?
 Yeah, we all get that look when we find out.
 There are a lot of orange varieties with different tastes but the dominant taste being sweet.
 It’s oranges we’re talking about, right?

-These fruits come with considerable amounts of carbohydrates and vitamin C. Also, 100 grams of oranges will give you 0.94 grams of proteins- a pretty decent amount (15).
+These fruits come with considerable amounts of carbohydrates and vitamin C. Also, 100 grams of oranges will give you 0.94 grams of protein (15).
 Perhaps what makes them very popular is that you can eat them when hungry and drink their juice when thirsty.
 An extremely powerful and potent combination.

 If your friends ever ask you why is breakfast so important- well, you get to drink orange juice in the morning.
 And that is pretty important.